liferay/headlessapis.wedeploy.io/content/docs/general/initial-navigation.md

 URLs are not part of this API, they may change at any moment.
 URLs must be asked to the service before making any request.

-The URLs can be obtained making a request to `/o/apio`.
+The URLs belonging to the entry point can be obtained making a request to `/o/api`.

 Different [hypermedia formats](/docs/general/hypermedia-types.html) are supported for the response.